 Book 1, Sutra 3: Tada drashtuh svarupe’vasthanam.

-“Then the Seer [Self] abides in His own nature.”
+“Then the Seer [Self] abides in Its own nature.”

 You are that true Seer.
 You are not the body nor the mind.
 You are the Knower or Seer.
 You always see your mind and body acting in front of you.
 You know that the mind creates thoughts; it distinguishes and desires.
 The Seer knows that but is not involved in it.
 But to understand that eternal peaceful You, the mind must be quiet.
 When the mind ceases to create thought forms or when the chittam is completely free from vrittis, it becomes as clear as a still lake and you see your true Self.